niraami/dotfiles/.setup/guide.md

 ```

 ## System configuration
-Essentially all steps except for the [user account setup](#User_account_setup), [package installation](#Package_installation) & [boot manager setup](#Boot_manager_setup) are optional, but probably should be performed in one way or another.
+Essentially all steps except for [chrooting](#chrooting), [user account setup](#user-account-setup), [package installation](#sackage-installation) & [boot manager setup](#boot-manager-setup) are optional, but probably should be performed in one way or another.
-*note: all of these steps have to be performed in a chroot*

 ### Chrooting
-[Chroot](https://wiki.archlinux.org/index.php/chroot) is used to essentially access a separate system on a disk as if you were booted into it.
-It has its limitations, the daemons, services, kernel modules are not loaded - you can imagine it as if you were accessing a system that is turned off.
+[Chroot](https://wiki.archlinux.org/index.php/chroot) is used to essentially access a separate linux system on a disk as if you were booted into it.
+It has its limitations, the daemons, services, kernel modules, etc are not loaded - you can think of it as if you were accessing a system that is turned off.
 Cause that’s what you are doing.
 It is also used for jailing, but that is out of the scope for now.
+We need to use it to setup some parts of our new system.
+If you'd perform the next steps without it, you'd just be changing the live (temporary) system.

-Arch has its own chroot tool, called arch-chroot, you can use it for the next steps to finish the installation before rebooting - it is actually necessary to install a boot manager using chroot before rebooting, so I guess you *must use it for a few installation steps before rebooting*.
+Arch has its own `chroot` tool, called `arch-chroot`, you can use it for the next steps to finish the installation before rebooting - it is actually necessary to install a boot manager using chroot before rebooting, so I guess you *must use it for a few installation steps before rebooting*.

 ```bash
 arch-chroot /mnt